SAP/terraform-provider-btp/docs/data-sources/directory_entitlements.md

 page_title: "btp_directory_entitlements Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Get all the entitlements and quota assignments for a directory.
+  Gets all the entitlements and quota assignments for a directory.
-  To view all the resources that a directory and its subdirectories and subaccounts are entitled to use:
+  To view all the resources that a directory and its subdirectories and subaccounts are entitled to use, the following condition must be met:
   * The directory must be a directory that is configured to manage its own entitlements.
   * You must be assigned to either the global account admin or global account viewers role.
 ---

 # btp_directory_entitlements (Data Source)

-Get all the entitlements and quota assignments for a directory.
+Gets all the entitlements and quota assignments for a directory.

-To view all the resources that a directory and its subdirectories and subaccounts are entitled to use:
+To view all the resources that a directory and its subdirectories and subaccounts are entitled to use, the following condition must be met:
 * The directory must be a directory that is configured to manage its own entitlements.
 * You must be assigned to either the global account admin or global account viewers role.